Neck-Tongue Syndrome treatments

 “Afferents fibres from the lingual nerve traveling via the hypoglossal nerve to the second cervical root provide a plausible anatomical explanation for compression of that root causing numbness of half the tongue.”

 The tongue is trying to send messages to the Central Nervous System and the brain so the brain can process what the tongue is doing and then return messages to the jaw, the facial muscles, etc to help the tongue do what it wants to do.
 When someone suffers from C1-C2 or atlantoaxial cervical instability, compression occurs along the nerve highway at the lingual nerve by way of the hypoglossal nerve.

 Neck-Tongue syndrome has been classified into two categories:

-- Complicated neck-tongue syndrome consists of those cases where there is the presence of an underlying disease process, such as degeneration or inflammatory pathology.
+- The complicated neck-tongue syndrome consists of those cases where there is the presence of an underlying disease process, such as degeneration or inflammatory pathology.

-- Uncomplicated neck-tongue syndrome is trauma related or idiopathic (it develops for no apparent reason).
+- The uncomplicated neck-tongue syndrome is trauma-related or idiopathic (it develops for no apparent reason).